jangsihyeon/jangsihyeon/README.md

 <br>
 ✔ I want to be a Data Scientist or Data Analyst 👩‍💻 ✔

-✔ If you want to ask something, please contanct to my email :)
+✔ If you want to ask something, please contact to my email :)
 </div>

 <div align="center">